Kryptanyte/PS-Scripts/Class Notes/ADDS Defrag.md

 ```

 ### *Optional*
-*Delete the folder that was created by the Degragmentation Process*
+*Delete the folder that was created by the Defragmentation Process*

 ```
 del {location}